 Most women with rheumatoid arthritis can become pregnant and have a healthy baby.

 What Increases Your Risk

-Other factors that may increase your risk for rheumatoid arthritis include:1
+Things that may increase your risk for rheumatoid arthritis include:

 - Being female.
 Rheumatoid arthritis affects women 2 to 3 times as often as men.

-- Being between the ages of 40 and 60.
+- Being middle-aged.
 Rheumatoid arthritis can begin at any age, but it most often begins in adulthood.